BernhardFraidel/Netzwerkalgorithmen-GraphXings_WS23-24/README.md

     - only makes real sense when neighbours of placed nodes are sampled.
 - Minimizer:
   - when vertex coordinate with zero crossings found => stop searching

+## DistancePlayer
+The Idea here is, that by placing vertices close to each other it is less likely for the random player to cross an edge, with maximiser it's the opposite the longer the edges the higher the chance of a crossing.
+- find 1 random free neighbour of placed vertices
+- get random grid coordinates
+- check distance from current coordinate to grid coordinates
+- minimizer:
+  - check 2 closest grid coordinates cossing numbers
+  - place vertex as close as possible with minimal crossings
+- maximizer:
+  - check 2 farthest grid coordinates crossing number
+  - place Vertex as far away as possible with maximal crossings

 # CrossingCalculator
 ## BentleyOttmannCrossingCalculator